 Ximene could see another thought cross her mind.

 ‘Nothing very spectacular, I can assure you.
 Don’t be silly, Alyse.
-He is as clumsy as John when it comes to pleasuring a woman.
-There is still a lot of work to do on both of them.’
+There is still a lot of work to do on both John and Piers.’

 ‘You must have done something.
-I think is very keen.’
+I think he is very keen.’

 ‘Oh!
 If you insist, in the spirit of our agreement, I will recount every detail, but I repeat it was nothing very spectacular.’